azentner1/ComposeChat/README.md

 	- Flow

 ## Approach
-- Compose was used for UI layer - been trying it out lately so this was perfect to bump my skills a bit.
+- Compose was used for UI layer.
 - For Dependency Injecion, Hilt was used.
 The general patern is MVVM based, with DataSource/DAO, Repository, ViewModel and View layers and the communication is done thru an Observer pattern or rather Flow library for Android.
 - In the set up architecture the DataSource layer exposes storage/network operation, Repository layer is an intermediary layer where data can be mapped/changed in